csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 </div>
 ```

 In case you are wondering about the first line, this is used to load our application’s main template. eXist-db ships with its own template engine.
-See [here](http://exist-db.org/exist/apps/doc/development-starter.xml) for a general introduction and [here](http://exist-db.org/exist/apps/doc/templating.xml) to get more detailed information.
+See [here](http://exist-db.org/exist/apps/doc/development-starter.xml) for a general introduction and [here](http://exist-db.org/exist/apps/doc/templating.xml) for more detailed information.
 Unfortunately, the documentation is partly outdated.
 Instead of using the HTML *class* attribute for referencing templates (and XQuery functions), one should now use the *data-template* attribute as it is already done in our automatically created *index.html*.

 To admire our work, browse to [http://localhost:8080/exist/apps/thun-demo/pages/show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html) and you should see: